Tom-Paye/vision_based_robot_evasion/README.md

   - (make code easier to port: put all files in the same folder as the code)
   - Perform 3rd party sensor fusion and qualified position detection
   - improve location accuracy
+  - get an adapter so that all devices can be connected at once

 3rd goal: create bubble
   - /  calculate the distances and directions between he robot and human